ClassicalMoser/eslint-plugin-import-boundaries/README.md

   rootDir: 'src',
   crossBoundaryStyle: 'absolute', // Use absolute paths instead of aliases
   boundaries: [
-    { dir: 'domain' }, // No alias required when using absolute paths { dir: 'application' },
+    { identifier: 'domain', dir: 'domain' }, // No alias required when using absolute paths { identifier: 'application', dir: 'application' },
-    { dir: 'infrastructure' },
+    { identifier: 'infrastructure', dir: 'infrastructure' },
-  ],
+    // identifier is required - use explicit identifier (can differ from dir for cleaner error messages) ],
 }
 ```